Jorge Niosi

-He is also the author or coauthor of some 65 articles in refereed journals such as the Cambridge Journal of Economics, Research Policy, World Development, Journal of Business Research, Industrial and Corporate Change, R&D Management, Management International Review, Small Business Economics, Technology in Society, Technovation, Journal of Technology Transfer, Journal of Evolutionary Economics and Revue d’économie industrielle.
+Niosi was also the author or coauthor of some 65 articles in refereed journals such as the Cambridge Journal of Economics, Research Policy, World Development, Journal of Business Research, Industrial and Corporate Change, R&D Management, Management International Review, Small Business Economics, Technology in Society, Technovation, Journal of Technology Transfer, Journal of Evolutionary Economics and Revue d’économie industrielle.
 He is also the author of some 45 chapters in books.
 His work has received over 1200 citations in Scopus and around 4900 in Scholar.